Difference Between Stocks vs Mutual Funds

 Mutual Funds

 Mutual funds are the best financial product ever designed; for small investors, mutual funds can be open-ended or close-ended.
-In an open-ended fund, the sale and repurchase of units happen on a continuous basis, at NAV-related price, from the fund itself.
+In an open-ended fund, the sale and repurchase of units happen continuously, at NAV-related prices, from the fund itself.
 The corpus of open-ended funds, therefore, changes every day.
 A close-ended fund offers units for sale only in the IPO.
-Investors wanting to buy or sell units have to do so in the stock markets.
-Usually, close-ended funds sell at a discount to NAV.
-Mutual fund products can be broadly classified as equity, debt, hybrid, commodity, real estate, exchange-traded funds, and fund of funds.
+Usually, close-ended funds trade at a discount to NAV.
+Investors wanting to buy or sell units must do so in the stock markets.
+Mutual fund Various product categories are possible: equity, debt, hybrid, commodity, real estate, exchange-traded funds, and fund of funds.

-Below is the top 7 difference between Stocks vs Mutual Funds:
+Below is the top 7 difference between Stocks and Mutual Funds:

-As you can see, there are many differences between Stocks vs Mutual Funds.
-Let’s look at the top difference between Stocks vs Mutual Funds –
+As you can see, there are many differences between Stocks and Mutual Funds.
+Let’s look at the top difference between Stocks and Mutual Funds –

 - Stocks are the collection of shares of multiple companies or are a collection of shares of a single company.